SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Methodology

-\paragraph{Geometry Compensation Module (GCM)} A crucial process in the multi-view camera-based detection method is the view projection operation, which transforms camera-view (UV) features into the BEV space.
-In the simulated LiDAR branch, to obtain accurate 3D geometry information and align with the LiDAR information from the teacher, we propose to use two GCMs before and after the feature transforming process to learn better geometry features in both UV and BEV views.
-Technically, the GCM is constructed by stacking several deformable self-attention \cite{zhu2020deformable} layers.
-For geometry compensation in the UV view, we first generate a uniform grid of points $p_{uv} \in \mathbf{R}^{H_{uv}\times W_{uv} \times 2}$ for each 2D camera features $F^{S}_{C_{uv}} \in \mathbf{R}^{H_{uv}\times W_{uv} \times N}$.
-Then, following \cite{xia2022vision}, we learn offsets based on each point $(u,v)\in p_{uv}$ to generate a set of most related points around it.
-These learned points, together with reference points $(u,v)\in p_{uv}$, are used to sample the key and value features from the 2D camera features.
-With the optimization signals gradually improving attentive locations, the module facilitates geometry correction in the x-y plane.
-Besides, we follow the practice of standard multi-head attention to learn individual offsets for each head.
-The abundant information captured in various heads collaboratively improves the feature representations and benefits the subsequent context learning, depth estimation, and 3D geometry inference.

-Similarly, we employ a BEV geometry compensation module after transforming the camera-view features to the BEV space, which is responsible for correcting the key feature locations in the x-z plane.
+Deformable Convolutions and Deformable Attentions are known to be effective in enabling neural networks to model spatial transformations and account for geometric deformations or misalignments \cite{dai2017deformable,zhu2020deformable}.
+Therefore, we adopt deformable self-attention layers to construct GCM, as shown in Figure \ref{fig:GCMillustration}.
+For geometry compensation in the UV space, we first generate a uniform grid of points $Q_{uv}$ as query points for each 2D camera feature $F^{S}_{C_{uv}}$.
+Then, we learn offsets based on each point $q_{(u,v)}\in Q_{uv}$ to generate a set of most related points $\mathcal{P}_{uv}$ around it.
+These learned points $\mathcal{P}_{uv}$ are taken as reference points and keys used to sample the value features from the 2D camera features $F^{S}_{C_{uv}}$.
+With the optimization signals gradually improving attentive locations, the module facilitates the model to compensate for geometric transformations in the x-y plane.
+We apply standard multi-head attention, learning individual offsets for each head, which captures abundant information and improves feature representations for subsequent context learning, depth estimation, and 3D geometry inference.
+Similarly, we employ a BEV geometry compensation module after transforming the camera-view features to BEV features $F^{S}_{C_{uv-bev}}$, which is responsible for correcting the key feature locations in the x-z plane.
 By doing so, the geometry compensation in the two complementary 2D views can comprehensively improve the feature representation.
-Overall, the view projection with GCM used in the simulated-LiDAR branch can be formulated as follows:
+Overall, the view projection with GCM used in the simulated LiDAR branch is formulated here, with reference to Eq.~\eqref{eq:bevfeature}: